yanshay/loprokap/README.md

 With its concave structure, ergonomically it's a **great** keyboard but that costs in it not being very mobile.

-Since I started using it I find it uncomfortable/confusing to use a standard keyboard so wanted to build a more mobile low profile keyboard that shares the same zmk configuration, and for that needed a compatible key layout.
+Since I started using it I find it uncomfortable/confusing to use a standard keyboard when the Kinesis is not with me, so wanted to build a more mobile low profile keyboard that shares the same zmk configuration, and for that needed a compatible key layout.
 I also wanted keys to be layed out in a way that works on a non concave keyboard.
 This keyboard is the result.

 The keyboard is developed using Ergogen and KiCad.